Satyam6201/Satyam6201/README.md

 ---

-### 🧠 Fun Coding Fact
+### 🧠 Fun Coding Facts

-> **I’ve built clocks that show time, weather, alarms, and more — because simple is too boring for a developer! 😄**
+- 🕐 I built a clock that has more features than my phone’s!
+- 🌧️ My weather app knows when to cancel your plans 😎
+- 🔐 My JWT token lasts longer than most relationships 😂
+- 🧠 My DSA skills are sharper than VS Code’s autocomplete!
+- 🎯 I once debugged an issue… and it turned out to be a typo 🙃
+- 💡 I still think “console.log” is a personality trait.

 ---

 ### ✨ Visitors Count

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=satyam6201&label=Profile%20views&color=0e75b6&style=flat" alt="satyam6201" />
 </p>